azizgharbi/hf/README.md

 #### nice to have:
 - `Unit tests` `client-side tests`.
 - `Centralized SCSS variables`.
-- `Reducer, Context.api or other hooks: Basically, I don't see the reason.
+- `Reducer, Context.api or other hooks`: Basically, I don't see the reason.
 - `CI/CD` on `github Workflow`.
 #### demo